amdmh/amdmh.github.io/_posts/2019-01-05-finding_donors.md

 ### Question 7 - Extracting Feature Importance

-Observe the visualization created above which displays the five most relevant features for predicting if an individual makes at most or above \$50,000.
 * How do these five features compare to the five features you discussed in **Question 6**?
 * If you were close to the same answer, how does this visualization confirm your thoughts?
 * If you were not close, why do you think these features are more relevant?